harinduj93/vigilante/README.md

-clone
+clone,
-make a pull request
+make a pull request,
 push to Dev